What are tire ratings?

 You may also find them on the sticker on your driver's door or your vehicle owner’s manual.

 These numbers and letters vary between tires.
-They indicate the tyre dimensions, load and speed ratings.
+They indicate the tire dimensions, load and speed ratings.

 Let's see what this coding means: